blancc-page/week8-instagram-clone/README.md

 > A user should be able to:

 - Sign in to the application to start using.
-- Upload my pictures to the application.
+- Upload pictures to the application.
-- See my profile with all my pictures.
+- See profile with all my pictures.
-- Follow other users and see their pictures on my timeline.
+- Follow other users and see their pictures on the timeline.
 - Like a picture and leave a comment on it.